MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 ## Declaring and using primitive datatypes

-hat is a primitive?
+What is a primitive?
 I hear you say...
 Well, a primitive is the simplest datatype in JavaScript.
 The primitives we're interested in, are:

 * number
 * boolean